Conduct an Insurance Write-Off Check by Reg Number

 What Happens When Your Car is Written-Off?

-- Insurance Claim Process: Comprehensive car insurance covers the write-off process, from damage assessment to payout.
-It may also include compensation and a hire car while your claim is processed.
+Insurance Claim Process: Comprehensive car insurance covers the write-off process, from damage assessment to payout.
+It may also include compensation and a hire car while processing your claim.

-- Impact on No-Claims Bonus: Your no-claims bonus could be affected depending on who is deemed at fault for the accident or damage.
+Impact on No-Claims Bonus: Your no-claims bonus could be affected depending on who is at fault for the accident or damage.

 Can I Buy an Insurance Write-Off Vehicle?